wabbajack-tools/wabbajack/CONTRIBUTING.md

 2) **Open Wabbajack.sln** in Visual Studio 2019.
 3) **Download NuGet Packages** by selecting the solution and *Right Click* -> *Restore NuGet Packages*.

 It may take a while for Visual Studio to download all packages and update all References so be patience.
 Once all packages are downloaded go and try building Wabbajack.
-If the build is successful than good job, if not head over to the *#wabbajack-development* channel on the discord and talk about your build error.
+If the build is successful then good job.
+If not, head over to the *#wabbajack-development* channel on the discord and talk about your build error.

 #### Coding Style